 On successful completion of this unit, you will be able to:

-- acquire a basic understanding of the pharmacology of legal and illicit drugs, and the physical, psychological and social aspects of addiction
+- Describe the physical, psychological and social aspects of addiction..

-- gain familiarity with ethnographic approaches to drug use, including the ritual and symbolic aspects of drug use
+- Show familiarity with anthropological and ethnographic approaches to drug use, including the ritual and symbolic aspects of drug use.

-- understand the impact of broad social, political and economic forces on drug use and on social perceptions of drugs, including how social perceptions of drugs are influenced by gender, class, and ethnicity.
+- Describe the impact of broad social, political, and economic forces on drug use and on social perceptions of drugs, including how social perceptions of drugs are influenced by gender, class, and ethnicity.